stephen-corlett/discord-ec2-server-manager/README.md

 This project uses AWS API Gateway and AWS Lambda to receive requests from Discord and manage the EC2 server.
 The two services are essentially free for this purpose.

-The stack is deployed via AWS SAM so that you can deploy to any AWS account but just configuring a few environment variables.
+The stack is deployed via AWS CloudFormation so that you can deploy to any AWS account by just configuring a few environment variables.

 ## Currently supported commands